<title>The Last Night</title>

 For me, I like the ease of digital, but as a visual person I still prefer the physical artifact.
 I love turning pages, smelling paper, and admiring layout.
 Yet dual formats are incorporated into our world now, and I have happily embraced both types of books.

-On November 1, I will simultaneously release both the Kindle and paperback editions of THE LAST NIGHT to give readers options right away.
+On November 1, I will simultaneously release both the Kindle and paperback editions of The Last Night to give readers options right away.
 My publishing adventure, while unfolding differently than I’d previously imagined, has been highly fulfilling, and the wheels are already turning for the next project from King’s Men Press.
-Stay tuned.